jhgomez518/sba-task-management-app-juan/README.md

    I had left so I decided to learn this afterwards.
 I understand points will be deducted for not meeting this requirement, but I will return and test functionality for local storage when learning this subject arises again.
 All in all, pleased with what I did manage to come up with.
 Hardest homework so far, for sure.

+   Update: I DID get to tackle requirement 5, and I THINK I was at least somewhat successful (see "local_storage_test" image, which is a screenshot of what I think I was supposed to be looking at for testing local storage functionality on the browser).
+   Consulted w3schools and MDN, was surprised by how little information there was on local storage, then it occured to me all I had to do was know how to store and retrieve data someplace, then re-input those values into my functionality.
+   I made a "double" function because I did not want to break the OG one.
+With more time I would explore the most optimal way to tackle the local storage requirement.